School-Based Practice Framework

 Key Takeaway

 The ACT Matrix provides school-based BCBAs with a values-centered framework that complements traditional behavior analysis by building intrinsic motivation and emotional resilience in students.
+It helps students make choices based on what truly matters to them, not just external contingencies.

 What is the ACT Matrix Framework?